Manikatlantis/TronBlazer/README.md

 - Constant forward speed with smooth turning
 - Bike leans into corners for a more arcade feel

-Glowing Tron style trail
+## Tron style trail

-Custom GLSL shader with flowing "energy" effect
+- Custom GLSL shader with flowing energy effect

-Trail fades out smoothly based on age
+- Trail fades out based on age

-Colliding with your own trail counts as a crash
+- Colliding with your own trail counts as a crash

-Sci fi arena
+## Sci fi arena

-Imported GLTF arena model
+- GLTF arena model loaded with GLTFLoader

-Arena bounds computed from the model
+- Arena bounds computed from the model so the bike cannot escape

-Rim lights at the corners to give a clean silhouette
+- Rim lights at corners to give a clean silhouette

-Lap system
+## Lap system

-Invisible start gate built from measured track points
+- Invisible start gate built from measured track points

-Crossing the gate in the correct direction increments the lap
+- Crossing the gate in the correct direction increments the lap

-Lap timer and best lap tracking
+- Lap timer and best lap tracking

-Laps shorter than a minimum time are ignored so tiny loops do not count
+- Laps shorter than a minimum time are ignored so tiny loops do not count

-Ghost replay
+## Ghost replay

-While you race, your position and rotation are sampled every few frames
+- While you race, position and rotation are sampled every few frames

-A "best lap" ghost is saved when you set a new record
+- A best lap ghost is saved when you set a new record

-Ghost bike replays your best path on future laps
+- Ghost bike replays your best path on future laps

-Separate neon ghost trail shows the full line of the record lap
+- Separate neon ghost trail shows the full line of the record lap

-Ghost colors are configurable through a small theme map
+- Ghost colors can be changed with a small theme map

-Two camera modes
+## Cameras

-Chase camera sits behind and above the bike
+- Chase camera - classic behind and above view

-Cinematic camera orbits the bike on the front side with slow radius, height and FOV changes
+- Cinematic camera - orbits the bike on the front side with slow radius, height and FOV changes

-HUD and UI
+## HUD and UI

-Lap count
+- Lap count

-Speed display
+- Speed display

-Current lap time
+- Current lap time

-Best lap time
+- Best lap time

-"New Record" flash when you beat your best time
+- "New Record" flash when you beat your best time

-Overlay messages for ready, countdown and crash states
+- Overlay messages for ready, countdown and crash states

-Post processing
+## Post processing

-UnrealBloomPass for neon glow
+- UnrealBloomPass for neon glow

-ACES filmic tone mapping
+- ACES filmic tone mapping

-sRGB output encoding
+- sRGB output encoding

 Controls
 Key	Action